Rlty202/STA302-Analysis-of-Red-Light-Camera-Distribution-in-Toronto/README.md

 1. Clone or download the ZIP file of this repository to your local machine.
 2. Run the `main.qmd` script in the `scripts`.
 3. The `paper.qmd` in the `outputs/paper` folder can be compiled to view the full report as a PDF.

+## LLM Statement

+No LLMs were used for this analysis.